cardano-foundation/CIPs/CIP-0029/README.md

 - Scripts may contain unbounded integers!
 Implementation parsing them, either from CBOR or JSON shall be prepared to handle possible big integers (>= 2^64).

-## Rationale: how does this CIP achieve its goals?

-- The preimage for computing script hashes is prefixed with `\x00` to distinguish them from phase-2 monetary scripts (a.k.a Plutus Script) which are then prefixed with `\x01`.
-This is merely a discriminator tag.

-- The current JSON format is based off the cardano-cli's format which has been used widely for minting tokens and is likely the most widely accepted format at the moment.

 ### Test Vectors

 ```yaml